wordhou/reading-notes/android.md

 The Shared Preferences API allows apps to store data on the local device in files that represent a key-value store.
 Every activity has a default shared preferences file associated with it that can be requested with the `getPreferences()` method, and the app can also request and create shared preferences files by name with the `getSharedPreferences()` method.

 The `SharedPreferences` object itself represents a key-value store that can store `Int`s and `String`s.
 For more reference material on the `SharedPreferences` API, see the [API docs](https://developer.android.com/reference/android/content/SharedPreferences).

+# Displaying dynamic content

+## RecyclerView

+`RecyclerView` allows us to display dynamic lists of data fairly efficiently on the Android platform.
+Internally the `RecyclerView` maintains the view for off-screen items and reuses those views when the items come back onscreen.
+Since screens on mobile devices are small, reusing views that leave the screen greatly increases the performance of the app.

+### How to use `RecyclerView`

+Firstly, `RecyclerView` is a `View`.
+That means you add it into your layouts the exact same way you add other UI components.

+Then, the `RecyclerView` needs an `Adapter`.
+The adapter associates the data for the list with the views for the individual items.
+The `Adapter` tells the `RecyclerView` what items it has, how many items it has, and how to bind those items to the `ViewHolders`.

+The `ViewHolder` holds a view for an item in the list.
+The `ViewHolder` implements the logic and functionality for each list item.

+Finally the `RecyclerView` itself needs a `LayoutManager`, which determines the arrangement of the items in the list.
+The `RecyclerView` library provides several choices, for a linear list, a grid, or a staggered grid.

+### Implementing the Adapter

+The `Adapter` class needs three methods overridden:

+    onCreateViewHolder(ViewGroup viewGroup, int viewType): This creates a ViewHolder without any actual data bound to it.

+    onBindViewHolder(ViewHolder viewHolder, final int position): This method takes a list position and a ViewHolder and binds the data associated with the list item at that position to the ViewHolder.

+    getItemCount(): This tells RecyclerView how many items are in the data set.

+### Implementing the ViewHolder

+The `ViewHolder` will need its layout defined somewhere in an XML file.
+The `Adapter` then inflates this layout when its `onCreateViewHolder` method is called.
+The implementation of the `ViewHolder` will define the functionality and behavior of the list item.